eventide-examples/account-basics/README.md

 end

 # Withdraw command message
-# Send to the account component to effect a withdrawal
+# Send to the account service to effect a withdrawal
 class Withdraw
   include Messaging::Message